-We generally operate and manage the major activities described below in an interrelated manner and on a projectoriented basis.
+We generally operate and manage the major activities described below in an interrelated manner and on a project-oriented basis.
 This means that contracts are frequently performed by more than one operating subsidiary or division within the Company, on the basis of the multiple skills and available resources that may be needed or appropriate for the contract.
-Thus, the involvement of a particular operating subsidiary or division in the performance of a contract is not a function of management's review for purposes of allocation of resources within the Company.
+Thus, the involvement of a particular operating subsidiary or division in the performance of a contract is not a function of management's review of such subsidiary's or division's operating results for purposes of allocation of resources within the Company.